-Whether you’re a seasoned innovation executive, or a new innovator you’ve likely heard this before.
+Whether you’re a seasoned innovation leader or new to the innovation space, you’ve likely heard this before.

 But let’s think about this logic — or lack thereof — for a moment: senior leaders don’t tell procurement teams to “just go procure.”
 Instead, they provide funding, budget guidelines, and a set of intended outcomes so the organization can operate at its best.
 Why aren’t innovation teams getting the same treatment?

 In my experience advising dozens of global organizations on innovation strategy, I’ve found that all too often, senior leaders encourage innovation without defining the problems they are aiming to solve.

 Turns out, this freeform approach is a recipe for disaster.
 According to Gartner, the average innovation program has a success rate as low as 17% to 45% — meaning today’s organizations are wasting time and money on innovation programs that don’t measure up (Source: Gartner, G00385719).

 Luckily, there’s a better way.
 Spoiler alert: the ultimate goal is to adopt a portfolio approach to innovation.
 But let’s not get ahead of ourselves.
 A journey of a thousand miles begins with a single step, and the same goes for innovation management.

 Here are seven steps you can take as an innovation leader to move from “I don’t get it” to “I’ve got this!” when senior management says, “Just go innovate.”